 Certain modern strains are designed to grow better indoors.

 No need to worry about outside pests and animals.

-At greater risk of toxins due to constrained space.
+At higher risk of toxins due to constrained space.

-Costs the most due to needing to purchase planting space, lighting installations, etc.
+Costs the most due to purchasing planting space, lighting installations, etc

-May be difficult to find a planting space in a small home/apartment.
+It may be challenging to find a planting space in a small home/apartment.

 The least expensive of all options.